lakshaysangwan/Grid-Project/Readme.txt

-1. Media Query not Installed, i've just used CSS grid and flexbox.
-So, please view on full desktop.
-Thanks for Reading.
+I've added media query, and used grid and flexbox.